Can you save seats on Southwest Airlines flights?

 Buy early bird check in

-upgrade your boarding position at the gate
+pay for an upgraded boarding position at the gate

-When you get to your gate you might see signs offering an upgraded boarding position for a fee, $30-$50 depending on route.
-This guarantees you a spot the A group in positions 1-15.
+When you get to your gate you might see signs offering an upgraded boarding position for a fee, currently $30-$40.
+This guarantees you a spot in the A group in positions 1-15, if available.
+I did this once as a solo traveler when I didn't buy Early Bird Check In and forgot to check in at the 24-hour mark

 I did this once as a solo traveler.
-I'd forgotten to check in until it was time to leave for the airport so my oversight was was rewarded with being put into C group.
+I'd forgotten to check in until it was time to leave for the airport so my oversight was rewarded with being put into C group.
 I didn't feel like sitting on a three-hour flight in a middle seat in the back of the plane so I coughed up the extra $20 to board first.
-Although I thought it was worth it, I could have saved myself the money by remembering to check in 24-hours before the flight.
+Although I thought it was worth it, I could have saved myself the money by remembering to check in 24 hours before the flight.

 Instead, she tossed two blankets in the seat and moved on to the back of the plane.
-An elderly couple (I assumed these were her parents) boarded the plane at the tail end of the C group, recognized the blankets and sat down.
-It was an annoying situation for me because I was asked about six times if I was saving those seats by passengers that wanted to sit there.
-I wasn't saving the seats so this resulted in several awkward explanations of “Some lady threw these blankets here and I have no idea.”
+An elderly couple who I assumed were her parents boarded the plane at the tail end of the C group, recognized the blankets, and sat down.
+It was an annoying situation for me because I was put into the position as the seat saver and had to answer the “Is someone sitting there?” question about a dozen times.
+It didn't ruin my flight but I thought it was a lousy thing to do.
+I always wondered why the lady didn't save their seats closer to her – they seemed like very nice people.

 saving seats on Southwest – the airline's Policy